dafer45/TBTK/doc/Manual.md

 Note in particular that the UnitHandler currently only defines base units for six different quantities.
 The missing quantity is due to an ambiguity regarding whether an angle should be considered a unitfull or unitless quantity.
 Units for angle may therefore be added to the UnitHandler in the future.
-The decission to make the units for energy and charge base units, rather than mass and current as in the SI system, is based on a subjective perception of the former being more generally relevant in quantum mechanical calculations.
+The decision to make the units for energy and charge base units, rather than mass and current as in the SI system, is based on a subjective perception of the former being more generally relevant in quantum mechanical calculations.

 Next, the UnitHandler also deviates from the SI system by only fixing the base quantities rather than the base units.
-While e.g. the SI unit for length is meter (m), the UnitHandler allows the base unit for length to be set to a range of different units such as meter (m), millimiter (mm), nanometer (nm), Ångström (Å), etc.
+While e.g. the SI unit for length is meter (m), the UnitHandler allows the base unit for length to be set to a range of different units such as meter (m), millimeter (mm), nanometer (nm), Ångström (Å), etc.
 Similarly a range of different options are available for other quantities, such as for example Joule (J) and electronvolt (eV) for energy, and Coulomb (C) and elementary charge (e) for charge.

 By default the base units are